keyboard_arrow_up

 Reverse Assembly

-When the leaves aren't swaged and the opposing leaves extend laterally from opposite sides of the pin.
-The leaves don't close to a parallel position.
+A design where the leaves are not swaged, causing them to extend laterally from opposite sides of the pin.
+In this configuration, the leaves do not close to a parallel position.

 Reverse Swaged